pgRouting/pgrouting/src/ksp/doc/ksp_v3.rst

 .. warning:: During the transition to 3.0, because pgr_ksp version 2.0 doesn't have defined a directed flag nor a heap_path flag, when pgr_ksp is used with only one flag version 2.0 will be used.

-Examples to handle the one flag to choose signatures using :ref:`fig1-direct-Cost-Reverse`
+Examples to handle the one flag to choose signatures
 ------------------------------------------------------------------------------------------

+The examples in this section use the following :ref:`fig1`

 .. code-block:: sql